hj-n/zadu/docs/guides/many-projections.md

 The iterator is lazy, yields in input order, and keeps at most the planned in-flight window.
 Exhaustion or explicit closure finalizes a bounded aggregate in `last_run_info`.
-Each `EmbeddingResult` carries the detailed diagnostics for its own embedding.
+Each `EmbeddingResult` carries the detailed diagnostics for its own projection.

-MLX and PyTorch currently use their native repeated-embedding tensor batching only for the materialized `measure_many()` interface.
+MLX and PyTorch currently use their native repeated-projection tensor batching only for the materialized `measure_many()` interface.
 The streaming interface remains ordered and bounded but executes those providers sequentially.